A rather interesting tourist attraction

 Garlands of skulls

 Seeing human remains used for creating art was a strong experience.
-Garlands of skulls fall softly from vaulted ceilings, tibias and femurs are favoured over any smaller bones and have pride of place enhancing the skull arrangements and pelvic petals.
-You can see how sacra line the base of the chalice constructions in the image here.
+Garlands of skulls fall softly from vaulted ceilings, tibias and femurs have pride of place enhancing the skull arrangements.
+You can see how sacrums line the base of the chalice constructions in the image here.
 There is a huge Schwarzenbergs’ coat of arms, which is embellished with a crow sculpted from smaller bones.
 There are glass cases with examples of skulls which have had severe head wounds from the weapons of the era.
 The skulls illustrate how the person has healed and not died of these massive holes in the skull.
-There is a huge central chandelier, which was away for restoration when I was there, which is one good reason for returning!
+There is a huge bone chandelier in the main hall.

 Skull portraits

-I have created four large oil paintings of pink skulls from this ossuary experience.
+These four large pink skull oil paintings, from this ossuary experience, are available to buy.
 I used a very limited pallet of just cadmium red, turquoise and white to make every colour.
 I deliberately made them all soft and pink looking, to help the subject of death be more palatable.
 The thing about skulls is that they are not just about representing death, to me they also signify life as well, because they are the structure that hold our brains in, thus keeping us alive.

 When in the process of painting these skulls I found myself feeling like I was actually painting portraits.
 I was looking intensely at the individuality of each skull, following each furrow and hollow accurately, so as to pay my respects to the medieval person to whom it belonged.